 Recognition of Greek Fraternities and Sororities

-Any group or person seeking to establish a social or service fraternity or sorority should consult the officers or the constitutions of the Interfraternity Council, the Panhellenic Council, or the ASU chapter of the National Pan-Hellenic Councils, or consult the Assistant Director for Fraternity & Sorority Life prior to applying to become a recognized club on campus.
+Any group or person seeking to establish a social or service fraternity or sorority should consult the officers or the constitutions of the Interfraternity Council, the Panhellenic Council, National Pan-Hellenic Council, Multicultural Greek Council, or consult the Assistant Director for Fraternity & Sorority Life prior to applying to become a recognized club on campus.
 For more information, please review the Fraternity & Sorority Organizational Growth Policy.